 We thank you for your interest in trusting us with your work.
 Below are some important points to bear in mind while going through the editing process with the McGill Journal of Dispute Resolution.

-In order to reduce the time between submission and publication, we accept and edit articles on a rolling basis: this means that your article will be published online upon having passed through the editing and peer review process.
-Your publication will later be combined with other published work to form an issue.
+In order to reduce the time between submission and publication, we accept and edit articles on a rolling basis.
+Your article will be published online upon having passed through the editing and peer review processes, and will later be combined with other published work to form an issue.

 We believe this process allows our readers quicker access to cutting edge ideas and advancements in alternative dispute resolution, while giving authors the opportunity to be published in issues side to side with other known scholars and practitioners in alternative dispute resolution.

 If you would like to publish with the MJDR, please follow the 9th Canadian Guide to Uniform Legal Citation.
 This is used by all major Canadian legal journals, and is accessible online as well as in all Canadian law libraries.